Lambda School of Music and Fine Arts: Student and alumni achievements

 The school takes an innovative approach to musical and artistic education.
 It regularly presents masterclass series by artist teachers to promote a high standard of musical performance for students in the Montreal community.
-Lambda also hosts monthly pedagogical workshops presented by clinicians on performance-related topics to encourage discussion amongst members of the pedagogical community on topics including: performance practice, the circumvention of performance interferences and blocks, maximizing potential in the gifted music student, the effective use the body during practice and performance, and performance injury prevention through the Alexander Technique, and the Feldenkrais Method in collabortion with the Alan Fraser Institute.
+Lambda also hosts monthly pedagogical workshops presented by clinicians on performance-related topics to encourage discussion amongst members of the pedagogical community on topics including: performance practice, the circumvention of performance interferences and blocks, maximizing potential in the gifted music student, the effective use the body during practice and performance, and performance injury prevention through the Alexander Technique, and the Feldenkrais Method in collaboration with the Alan Fraser Institute.

 Lambda School of Music and Fine Arts also emphasizes on the importance of social responsibility towards the community.
 Students are encouraged from a young age to share their passion of music and make use of their performance skills to give back to society.
 Students frequently perform for senior homes, as well as organize fund raising concerts for the Montreal Children's Hospital, Leukemia and Lymphoma Society of Canada, Montreal Chinese Hospital, and other charitable foundations and organizations.
 In 2015, music students of Lambda School of Music and Fine Arts in collaboration with other musicians and artists have succeeded in raising close to $1.7 million for the Leukemia and Lymphoma Society of Canada in the Light the Night Walk.
 In January 2020, students of Lambda School also raised funds for the victims in the Bushfires in Australia.
 Lambda School of Music and Fine Arts also collaborated in hosting the Quebec Music Competition in 2017 and 2018.